newren/git-filter-repo/README.md

     more performant (though not nearly as fast or safe as filter-repo).

+  * a [cheat
+    sheet](Documentation/converting-from-filter-branch.md#cheat-sheet-conversion-of-examples-from-the-filter-branch-manpage)
+    is available showing how to convert example commands from the manual of filter-branch into filter-repo commands.

 ## BFG Repo Cleaner

   * great tool for its time, but while it makes some things simple, it